variasdesign/minishell/docs/notes.md

 - The lexer generates a linked token list, with the following struct per node:
 	- Token type
 	- Start and end of token (char *)
+- Words are classified by whitespace, but quoting will agglomerate words, even if they are separated by whitespace (except newline).

 ### Parser
 - The parser receives the token list from the lexer.
 There are two approaches to parsing the token list: